lynarvi/DataScienceProject/README.md

     c).
 Compare these two new dataframes

-     :heavy_check_mark: Do they occur in the same season?
+     :heavy_check_mark: Do they occur in the same season?  :cherry_blossom: :sun_with_face: :fallen_leaf: :snowflake:

        max2002 = precip[precip["precip_2002"] == 3.2]
        print(max2002)